Follow this guide to learn how to save money on groceries to feed your family – and your finances.

 This means that you can anticipate sales before they happen and only stock up on something when you know you’ll get the best deals.
 For example, every time the Super Bowl rolls around, there are great specials on frozen foods and snacks.
 After Thanksgiving, you can stock up on all the hearty ingredients that go on sale.
 Love chocolate?
 Post-Valentine’s Day sales will be perfect for you.

-This guide from the Six Dollar Family blog explains the best times to shop for different items throughout the year.
+This Six Dollar Family blog explains the best times to shop for different items throughout the year.

 Estimated Time: 15 minutes